-Perhaps the most popular subscription commerce model currently is subscription boxes.
-Every month, week or year customers pay a subscription fee usually between $10-50 to receive products personally delivered to them in a box.
-Be it cosmetics, male grooming products, pet food or movies, mystery and surprise nearly always plays a role as you don’t always know what you are going to receive.
+Perhaps the most popular subscription commerce model, at least currently, is subscription boxes.
+Every month, week or year customers pay a variable subscription fee to receive products personally delivered to them in a box.
+Be it cosmetics, male grooming products, pet food or movies, mystery and surprise nearly always play a role as you don’t always know what you are going to receive.
 The idea is that it’s a play on getting a gift delivered with little surprises as well as getting the products you do need on a continuous basis.

 Here’s the first thing you should know, subscriptions aren’t entirely new.
 In fact subscription models have been around for the best part of 150 years in some way, shape or form.
 However, it was the birth of that little thing known as the internet that gave new life to subscription models in business.
 As the masses flocked online the demand for an online shopping experience saw traditional brick and mortar commerce evolve into what we know today as e-commerce.
-Commerce Timeline:

-In just a short amount of time the subscription commerce market is already estimated to be worth around $3 Billion and it’s also estimated that by 2015 35% of Global 2000 companies will generate revenue via subscription-based services and revenue models.
-Dollar Shave club is one of the most successful subscription box companies.
+In just a short amount of time, the subscription commerce market is already estimated to be worth around $3 Billion, and it’s also estimated that by 2015 35% of Global 2000 companies will generate revenue via subscription-based services and revenue models.
+Dollar Shave Club is one of the most successful subscription box companies.
 For $1 per month, you get your usual razors automatically delivered on a monthly schedule, but they also go that little bit further by throwing in some “One Wipe Charlies” and other quirky products.
-Other big players in the Subscription market include Birchbox, ShoeDazzle, BarkBox (a subscription box specifically for your pets) and Graze Box, a food based box delivering healthy tasty treats to your door however frequently you’d like.
-Subscription Commerce also exists in the digital realm too.
-Perhaps the most well known online subscription based business is Netflix.
-With nearly $50m subscribers Netflix started out life as a DVD subscription service and took advantage of emerging digital and mobile technology and internet speeds to become one of the worlds largest video streaming services in the world.
+Other big players in the Subscription market include Birchbox, ShoeDazzle, BarkBox (a subscription box specifically for your pets) and Graze Box, a food based box delivering healthy tasty treats to your door, however frequently you’d like.
+Subscription commerce also exists in the digital realm too.
+Perhaps the most well known online subscription-based business is Netflix.
+With nearly 50m subscribers, Netflix started out life as a DVD subscription service, but took advantage of emerging digital and mobile technology and internet speeds to become one of the worlds largest video streaming services in the world.
 The Subcom business model has been a huge success for niche businesses.
 In 2013 alone, subscription businesses received over $300 million in funding from Venture Capitalists.

 Here’s how much Subcom businesses have raised in the past few years:

-In just 4 years Harvard Business school graduates Katia Beauchamp and Hayley Barna revolutionised the multi billion dollar beauty industry with the launch of Birchbox, a subcom business that aims to ‘cut through the clutter’ by sending out sample boxes of beauty and lifestyle products to paying customers from just $10 per month.
+In just 4 years, Harvard Business School graduates Katia Beauchamp and Hayley Barna revolutionised the multi-billion dollar beauty industry with the launch of Birchbox, a subcom business that aims to ‘cut through the clutter’ by sending out sample boxes of beauty and lifestyle products to paying customers from just $10 per month.
 The boxes are carefully curated and personalised according to the customers profiles.
 Birchbox has grown from just 600 paying monthly subscribers in 2010 to over 800,000 in 2014 and have shipped over 9 million boxes to date.
 Birchbox recently raised over $60 million dollars ($70 million to date) and is estimated to be worth nearly $500 million.
 With over 250 employees spread out globally, Fortune recently estimated that Birchbox is generating over $125 million in revenues a year.

-Founded in 2008, ShoeDazzle is a subscription box service in the Fashion space, bringing a personalised boutique experience to an online platform.
+Founded in 2008, ShoeDazzle is a subscription box service in the fashion space, bringing a personalised boutique experience to an online platform.
 For $39.95 per month you get a VIP Elite Membership which converts into rollover VIP Credits that members can save and spend later if they require.
 ShoeDazzle debuts and showcases the best new brand name shoes, handbags and more on a monthly basis and curates a custom online showroom to each members individual style preference.
 They have received over $66m in funding and a 2013 merger with one of it’s biggest competitors, a subscription box service called JustFab saw them become the market leader and is estimated to generate over $400 million in sales in 2014.
 The combined company now has over 33 million users.

-There are thousands of subcom businesses out there but what categories are the most popular?
+There are thousands of subcom businesses out there, but what categories are the most popular?
 If you are thinking of launching your own subscription box you may want to consider entering the following:

 If you really want to check out a list of all subscription commerce businesses then our friends over at www.subscriptionboxinsider.com have collated them for you.
 WARNING: It’s a long long list!
 Enjoy.